Survey result: Is 'Made in USA' important?

 “Made in USA” is not so common in the electronics industry nowadays - certainly not as common as it used to be.
 But what are you willing to do to see EMS companies bring manufacturing back to the region?
 And, importantly, what would you expect in return?
 The results of Evertiq's survey might be surprising.

-With the United States still languishing in a recession, and with stubbornly high unemployment, the loss of manufacturing jobs has received a large portion of the blame.
+With the United States still languishing in a recession, and with stubbornly high unemployment, the loss of manufacturing jobs has recieved a large portion of the blame.

 Some commentators argue purchasing ”Made in USA” is now a matter of social responsibility – one way in which the country can help turn the tables on the poor economy.
 All this sounds fine in theory but are consumers really willing to pay the almost inevitable higher prices associated with local production?